almorcrette/makers-learning-journey/week1/daily_goals_week1.md

 ### Reflection on weekly goal

-* Test-drive a simple program using objects and methods: Boris Bikes almost complete, and Birthday Planner started.
+* Test-drived a simple program using objects and methods: Boris Bikes almost complete, and Birthday Planner started.
 Plus weekend challenge
 * Pair using the driver-navigator style: Great feedback from pairs.
 Useful feedback to make sure I refactor
-* Follow an effective debugging process: Demonstrated good debugging practice with Mon and completed intermediate debugging practical
+* Followed an effective debugging process: Demonstrated good debugging practice with Mon and completed intermediate debugging practical
 * Describe some basic OO principles like encapsulation, SRP: Can describe this, and have also seen where I might not have applied it in the reporting broken bike in Thursday's approach to docking.